Next-to-next-to-leading power corrections to unpolarized Semi-Inclusive Deep Inelastic Scattering

-We will call hadron $A$ projectile and hadron $B$ target.
-In the methodology of Ref.~\cite{Balitsky:2017flc} quark and gluon fields of the target and projectile are separated in three sectors: ``projectile'' fields with small components along the target, ``target'' fields with small components along the projectile, and ``central'' fields which are neither projectile no target ones.
-In order to obtain the TMD factorization, one ``freezes'' the projectile and target fields and integrates over the central fields.
-The result of the integration is a series of diagrams in the background of projectile and target fields.
-At the tree level, the sum of such diagrams describes a solution of QCD classical equations with sources being projectile and target fields.
-The general solution known as the scattering of two ``color glass condensates,'' is not known at present.
-However, if ${q_T^2}/ Q^2\ll 1$, one can use this ratio as an expansion parameter to obtain the solution as a series of projectile and target TMD operators suppressed by powers of $Q^{2}$.
-At this step, there is no difference between the DY and SIDIS cases.
-The difference comes after integration over the projectile and target fields yielding the TMD matrix elements.
-The target matrix elements for SIDIS are the same as in DY with the exception of a different direction of the corresponding gauge links out to $+\infty$ instead of $-\infty$ for the DY case.
-As to the projectile matrix elements, the TMD PDFs of the projectile should be replaces by TMD fragmentation functions (TMD FFs).
-In order to be consistent with the notations for the previous Section, we will modify conventions of Refs.~\cite{Balitsky:2020jzt,Balitsky:2024ozy}: $\perp \to T$, $x\to b$.
+The general solution, known as the scattering of two ``color glass condensates,'' is not known at present.
+However, if $q_T^2 / Q^2 \ll 1$, this ratio can be used as an expansion parameter to obtain the solution as a series of projectile and target TMD operators suppressed by powers of $Q^2$.
+At this stage, there is no difference between the Drell-Yan and SIDIS cases.
+The difference arises after integration over the projectile and target fields to yield the TMD matrix elements.
+The target matrix elements for SIDIS are the same as in Drell-Yan, except for the direction of the corresponding gauge links, which extend to $+\infty$ instead of $-\infty$ as in the Drell-Yan case.
+Regarding the projectile matrix elements, the TMD PDFs of the projectile are replaced by TMD fragmentation functions (TMD FFs).
+To remain consistent with the notations of the previous section, we will modify the conventions of Refs.~\cite{Balitsky:2020jzt,Balitsky:2024ozy} by setting $\perp \to T$ and $x \to b$.